atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 ---

 ## LETTER IX

 *The Honourable Miss Beaumont to The Hon.
 Miss H. Beaumont.*

 <p align="right">Berkeley Square.</p>

-MANY thanks to my ever dear Harriot for her kindness in [ 42 ] wishing not to add to my afflictions, by informing me of her illness.
-It was kindly done, my Sweet girl, for, at above a hundred miles distance, I could not possibly have been of the least Service to you, and I should have fretted myself to death.
+Many thanks to my ever dear Harriot for her kindness in [ 42 ] wishing not to add to my afflictions, by informing me of her illness.
+It was kindly done, my sweet girl, for, at above a hundred miles distance, I could not possibly have been of the least Service to you, and I should have fretted myself to death.
 Are you really nearly recovered?
 I hope you don’t deceive me. — It makes me inexpressibly happy to hear that Sir William and Lady Manning are So kind to you.
 Lord and Lady Spencer are everything to me that your fondest wish would have them.
 How thankful ought we to be for the blessings we have received at the hands of Providence!
 [ 43 ]

 My spirits are much better, and I find a little recreation of infinite advantage.
 I have been several times in public lately, but, as my time is very much taken up, and I find very little leisure for writing, I mean to enter into an agreement, if you approve of it, viz. that I will look upon you and my Charlotte Finch as one (and indeed I must be candid enough to say, my heart owns no difference) nor will you, I am persuaded, be averse to the proposition I am about to make, as you are certain I place an unbounded confidence in that lovely girl, whom I have adored ever since my infancy; for our friendship grew
 [ 44 J
-with our Growth, and strengthened with our Strength; — you will therefore be acquainted with every secret of my heart, by my making the letters I write to her serve for you both, and can have no suspicion of my concealing anything from you, which, I am but too well assured you would otherwise, were I not equally ingenuous.
+with our growth, and strengthened with our strength; — you will therefore be acquainted with every secret of my heart, by my making the letters I write to her serve for you both, and can have no suspicion of my concealing anything from you, which, I am but too well assured you would otherwise, were I not equally ingenuous.
 I shall therefore send her some franks, and she will let you have my journals as soon as she receives them.

 Present my best respects affectionate compliments to Sir William and Lady Manning, with my grateful thanks for their indulgence
 [ 45 ]